ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/controller_server/index.md

 | `string` | “speed_limit” |

 Description
 :   Speed limiting topic name to subscribe.
-This could be published by Speed Filter (please refer to [Speed Filter Parameters](costmap-plugins/speed_filter.md#speed-filter-parameters) configuration page).
+This could be published by Speed Filter (please refer to [Speed Filter Parameters][speed-filter-parameters] configuration page).
 You can also use this without the Speed Filter as well if you provide an external server to publish [these messages](https://github.com/ros-navigation/navigation2/blob/main/nav2_msgs/msg/SpeedLimit.msg).

 ### **`odom_topic`**